 Like many other Australian coffee shops, this Bluestone Lane location in the West Village is bright and comfortable, with healthy food options and well-made espresso drinks.
 As long as you don’t need wifi and are OK being surrounded by Instagram models, this is a very pleasant spot for coffee and a bite.
 The prime Greenwich Ave outdoor seating is a nice bonus.

 It sounds like a myth.
 An East Village cafe serving high-quality coffee in a bright space that actually has plenty of seating.
-Not only is Spiegel not a myth, but it continues to fly under the radar and thus isn’t overrun by the wifi-mooching masses.
+Well, not only is Spiegel real, but it also continues to fly under the radar and thus isn’t overrun by the wifi-mooching masses.
 They serve good Mediterranean food, like shakshuka with a mountain of fresh pita, all day long.
-There’s also table service with free coffee refills, so you can keep yourself caffeinated without interruption.
+Plus, there’s table service with free coffee refills, so you can keep yourself caffeinated without interruption.

 As long as you aren’t easily distracted by tourists speaking a bunch of different languages, the cafe at the base of the Standard Hotel in the East Village is one of the cooler spots for a coffee meeting downtown.
 They uncover the outdoor patio on Bowery in nicer weather, but it’s also a cozy option during colder months.
-They also have full food menus from 7am every day in case you want something to eat while you try and figure out if the group sitting next to you is speaking Russian or Czech.
+Food-wise, they have full menus starting at 7am every day in case you want something to eat while you try and figure out if the group sitting next to you is speaking Russian or Czech.

-Having meetings at coffee shops can be difficult, in part, because the noise level tends to be deafeningly quiet or deafeningly loud.
-You’re either going to bother the wifi zombies who mistook this cafe for a public library, or you’re going to lose your voice screaming over Despacito blaring from the speakers.
+Having meetings at coffee shops can be difficult in part because the noise level tends to be deafeningly quiet or deafeningly loud.
+You’re either going to bother the wifi zombies who mistook this cafe for a public library, or you’re going to lose your voice screaming over Post Malone blaring from the speakers.
 Think Coffee’s NYU location tends to have plenty of study sessions and coffee dates going on, so you won’t feel awkward speaking at a reasonable volume.
-It has wifi and a lot of seating.
-This rarity amongst downtown cafes has not been lost on students, so you will almost certainly be surrounded by undergrads up to their heads in SparkNotes.
+It also has wifi and a lot of seating.
+This rarity amongst downtown cafes has not been lost on students, so you will almost certainly be surrounded by undergrads up to their AirPods in SparkNotes.

 You could use Gotan simply for a coffee date, but we prefer it for a breakfast or lunch meeting.
 Feel free to meet someone for a meal and justify taking a four-top by spreading out your bags and laptops, but also make sure to get the scrambled cheddar biscuit or eggplant and egg flatbread.
 The bright space also has plenty of seating and free wifi, making it our go-to for a casual day-time get-together in Tribeca.

-Order a cappuccino in the courtyard of the High Line Hotel, take a deep breath of summer air, and you may actually convince yourself that you’re smelling the Italian countryside rather than taxi exhaust.
+Order a cappuccino in the courtyard of the High Line Hotel, take a deep breath, and you may actually convince yourself that you’re smelling the Italian countryside rather than taxi exhaust.
 If you’re looking for an outdoor coffee meeting spot in Manhattan, your options don’t get better than the only Intelligentsia Coffee outlet in NYC.
 They serve very good caffeinated beverages both in the lobby of the hotel and from a refurbished old truck parked in the courtyard.

 manhattan (above 23rd st)

 Blank Slate would be an ideal cafe for a meeting if so many people didn’t already know that it’s an ideal cafe for a meeting, meaning it’s almost always packed.
 But we’ll still recommend it, because it’s easy to get to from pretty much anywhere in the city, and has a fair number of individual tables.
-If you’re planning on eating, they have good food options all day, but again - the lunch lines here can look like a Supreme sneaker drop.
-They’re open from 730am until 9pm, so it’s a good option for a get together over coffee and breakfast, or for one of those early evening meetings where you’re not sure if it’s a coffee thing or a glass of wine thing.
+If you’re planning on eating, they have good food options all day, but again - the lunch lines here can look like a sample sale in Soho.
+They’re open from 7:30am until 9pm, so it’s a good option for a get together over coffee and breakfast, or for one of those early evening meetings where you’re not sure if it’s a coffee thing or a glass of wine thing.